Temporal Context for Robust Maritime Obstacle Detection: Experiments

 \subsection{Influence of the temporal and spatial context size}

 To gain further insights, we analyzed the influence of temporal context module parameters, i.e., the temporal context length $T$ and spatial kernel size.
 Table~\ref{tab:abl} shows that utilizing even a single temporal context frame (i.e., $T=1$) significantly improves the performance over single-frame inference ($T=0$) by decreasing the number of false positive detections by 30\% overall and 39\% inside the danger zone.
+This shows the importance of the temporal context in this domain and is somewhat expected as usually a single frame is enough to observe the temporal texture changes common in reflections (see Figure~\ref{fig:motivation}).
 Increasing the temporal context length $T$ further, brings consistent, but smaller improvements in reduction of FP detections and danger-zone F1 scores.

 The spatial context size, determined by the kernel size of the 3D convolution of the temporal context module also importantly affects the performance.
 Using $1 \times 1$ spatial kernel size encodes only pixel-wise temporal relations, which negatively impacts the performance inside the danger-zone within which the objects are typically large.
 Increasing the kernel size to $3 \times 3$ addresses this issue, while the performance does not improve with further increasing the spatial context size.
+We hypothesize this is due to the local nature of texture changes that occur on reflections, rendering larger kernel sizes redundant.